xonsh/amalgamate/README.rst

 modules in the package ``pkg``.

-**WARNING:** You should not use the form ``from pkg.i import j`` for modules outside of the amalgamted package.
+**WARNING:** You should not use the form ``from pkg.i import j`` for modules outside of the amalgamated package.
 This is due to the ambiguity that ``from pkg.x import name`` may import a variable that cannot be lazily constructed OR may import a module.
-The amalgamater is foreced to leave such import stametements as they were written, which means that they cannot be automatically lazy or eliminated.
+The amalgamater is forced to leave such import statements as they were written, which means that they cannot be automatically lazy or eliminated.
 They are thus forced to be imported at when ``__amalgam__.py`` is imported/